rednafi/rednafi.com/content/python/log_context_propagation.md

 ## Wire everything together

-The logging configuration and middleware can be wired up in the `main.py` function like
+The logging configuration and middleware can be wired up like this:
-this:

 ```python
 # main.py